 • The full terms of the investment contract

 • An exact description of the uses of the money with lists and budgets

 • The expected results of the investment

 • Any other investors and how much they invested

 It is recommended by investment experts to include something the investor should do at the end of the letter.
 For example, express the desire to meet the investor in person, give contact numbers and request a meeting at their convenience or offer further information on request.

-Here is a sample investment offer letter for a small business.
+Here is a sample investment proposal letter for a small business.
 It should be sent by certified post, so the sender has a record of the time it was sent and received.
 All enclosures should be copies.
 No original documents should be sent.

-Sample Investment Offer Letter
+Sample Investment Proposal Letter